RecipeMD/RecipeMD/specification.md

 1. Title as a first level heading
 2. Short description as zero or more paragraphs
-3. Yield and Tags (Ordering :
+3. Yield and Tags (arbitrary order):
     - Tags as a paragraph which is completely in italics.
 Tags are a comma separated list of strings.
     - Yields as a paragraph which is completely in bold.
 Yields are a